Shreeramghimire/AI_Engineering/Keras.md

 In reality, techniques like **learning rate schedules**, **Adam optimizer**, or **learning rate decay** are used to adapt the rate during training — starting larger for fast initial progress and shrinking for fine-tuning.

+### The Training Loop
+Neural networks train by initializing weights and biases randomly.
+Subsequently, we repeat the following process in a loop: forward propagation → calculate error → backpropagation → repeat until iterations/epochs are reached or the error is below the threshold.

+The training loop at the heart of deep learning.
+Breaking it down:

+1. Initialization: Weights are set to small random values (not zeros, because that would make all neurons in a layer identical).
+Common schemes: Xavier/Glorot, He initialization.